Find Trade Colleges

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-There were about 25,100 jobs for Television, Video, and Motion Picture Camera Operator in 2016 (in the United States).
+In the United States, there were 25,100 jobs for Television, Video, and Motion Picture Camera Operator in 2016.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Television, Video, and Motion Picture Camera Operator by 2026.
-The BLS estimates 2,600 yearly job openings in this field.
+There will be an estimated 2,600 positions for Video Camera Operator per year.

 undefined